Consider these ten financial tips to help you make the most of your wealth and protect your investments.

 5. Contribute to Your Retirement Fund

 It can be hard to put money away today when today you also want that new car or are saving for a wedding.
 However, a retirement pot is absolutely a necessity for people who want to enjoy their later years.
+This is usually in the form of a 401k or IRA investment accounts.
 Not only should you have one but you should be committing to contributions regularly.

 6. Clear As Much Debt As You Can Early (Sometimes!)